sap-tutorials/sap-build-process-automation/tutorials/spa-process-action-run/spa-process-action-run.md

     <!-- border -->![Run Process](RunProcess-04a.png)

-    - Go to **Lsog** and you will see that the user task is waiting to be approved.
+    - Go to **Logs** and you will see that the user task is waiting to be approved.

     <!-- border -->![Run Process](RunProcess-05.png)